ascopes/java-compiler-testing/CONTRIBUTING.md

 ## Building this project

+> [!IMPORTANT]
-This project uses Apache Maven as the build system, and requires JDK 11 or newer.
+> This project uses Apache Maven as the build system, and
+> requires JDK 11 or newer.

 To build this project and run the tests, you can run the following in your terminal: